You may want to take a look at the

 Software to be Used: Microsoft Word (any version).
 If you want to use another software, discuss the matter with your tutor.

 Referencing: Any systematic method of referencing is allowed.
-Among the style sheets you may want to use for your essay (in order of preference) are those of the American Psychological Association, the Modern Language Association or the Linguistic Society of America.
-If you refer to material found on the Internet, hypertext links should be made to them: these could easily be done using Microsoft Word and other programs.
+Among the style sheets you may want to use for your essay (in order of preference) are those of the American Psychological Association, Harvard Referencing (or one of its accepted variations), the Modern Language Association or the Linguistic Society of America.
+You may also want to use referencing software such as EndNote, Mendeley, Zotero or the inbuilt referencing facility within Microsoft Word itself.
+If you refer to material found on the Internet, hypertext links should be made to them: these could easily be done using Microsoft Word.

-Method of submission: Hard copies via your tutor's mailbox, and soft copies through the IVLE module workbin.
-For the soft copies, students should scan their files for viruses before submitting them.
+Method of submission: Soft copies through the IVLE module workbin.
+Students should scan their files for viruses before submitting them.

-Sample essays can be found in the GEH1051 workbin in IVLE.
+Sample essays (for topics 1a and 1b) can be found in the GEH1051 workbin

 Percentage of total marks for this module: 20%.